 Why is this so effective for your child with dyslexia?
 Kids with dyslexia need to learn in a different way.
 By using multisensory materials and activities you are giving your child an opportunity for the information you are teaching them to “stick.”

 Using all of your child’s senses, engages their entire body along with their brain.
 This way they make a memory that lasts and stays with them.
 The more senses you have your child use, the stronger this memory will be.
-Here are a few multisensory strategies that you can try out:
+Here are a few multisensory strategies that you can try out in your homeschool:

 - Have your child write words with a squeeze-style ketchup bottle, shaving cream or chocolate pudding (ooh messy fun).